 Radon is an odorless, tasteless and invisible gas.
 It's a naturally occurring gas that is derived from the breakdown of uranium in the soil.
 While low levels of radon are not harmful, high levels can put families at risk for lung cancer.
 Radon is a significant problem for homes in Ohio because of the climate and soil.
 Homes are also built in a way that encourages radon to seep through basement cracks and sump pumps.

-For radon testing in the Mechanicsburg and Columbus, Ohio area, turn to Habitation Investigation LLC.
+For radon testing in the Columbus, Dayton and Marysville, OH areas, turn to Habitation Investigation LLC.
 We will check to see if your home has over 4 picocuries per liter (pCi/L) of radon.
-If so, we’ll refer you to a remediation company.
+If so, we'll refer you to a radon mitigation company.
 Call today to schedule your radon inspection.

-Habitation Investigation conducts radon tests for buyers, sellers and current homeowners.
+Habitation Investigation conducts radon tests and home inspections for buyers, sellers and current homeowners.
 No one should be exposed to high levels of radon.
-Most common homeowners aren’t even aware it’s a threat.
+Most common homeowners aren't even aware it's a threat.
 For your safety and peace of mind, we will:

 Radon is a naturally occurring gaseous radioactive element.
 It is an invisible, odorless and tasteless, It is derived from the radioactive decay of uranium.
 Radon is naturally occurring and present throughout the environment at very low levels.
 However when high levels are present, people are at a higher risk for lung cancer.